benoitmarineau/jquery-star-my-rows/README.md

 		getId: getMyId
 	};

-	// call the plugin on jquery element(s)
+	// call the plugin on a jquery table element
 	$('#my-table').starMyRows(settings);
 });
 ```